Ask Me Anything—a better alternative to guest lectures

 Conclusion

-My first two books explore all these themes in detail.
+My books explore these six reasons to change conferences in detail.
 To get the full story, buy ’em!

 How to convert a traditional conference into a connection-rich conference